The code issued to an individual by HM Revenue and Customs may be any one of the following : -

 L suffix Tax Code

-An L suffix tax code indicates an employee who is entitled to the personal allowance.
+An L suffix tax code indicates an employee who is entitled to the basic personal allowance.

 NT (No Tax) Code